wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-blue.md

 <ins>Defensive Curl.</ins> The dracopede curls into a ball.
 As long as it stays in this position, it cannot be damaged by missile weapons and one-handed melee weapons.

-<ins>Freezing Spray (recharge 2/6).</ins> The dracopede spits a liquid that freezes very quickly in a 10’ cone.
+<ins>Freezing Spray (recharge 2/6).</ins> The dracopede spits a liquid that freezes very quickly short cone.
 Those who fail their dodge take cold damage (2x) and are stuck to the floor.

 The sprayed ground becomes spiky and slippery.If a creature would fall, it takes damage (x).
 This attack has no effect in temperatures above the freezing point.